Learn how to create a strategy to maximize member retention in this guide

 Final Thoughts

-If you’re charging your members recurring subscription fees, reducing your membership site’s churn rate will help increase the lifetime value of each member on your site.
+If you’re charging recurring subscription fees, reducing the membership churn rate on your monetized website will help increase the lifetime value of each member on your site.

 This means you can justify investing more money in new-member acquisition and improving your content – the two most effective ways to grow your membership business.